-Hi y’all!
-My name was Briana Thomas but is now Briana (Thomas) Burkholder, thanks to the handsome man in the picture above.
+Hi, y’all!
+My name was Briana Thomas but is now Briana (Thomas) Burkholder, thanks to the handsome man in the picture below.
 I started blogging – and the Trim Healthy Mama healthy eating lifestyle – in 2013 at the age of 17.
 I’ll let you do the math to figure out how old I am now. 😉 I’m passionate about making healthy eating easy, budget friendly, and fun.
 You can find tons of recipes in the RECIPE INDEX here on my website as well as in my two cookbooks, Necessary Food (2016) and Convenient Food (2018)!
 I love to make healthier versions of the yummy Mennonite church cookbook recipes I grew up on, but I also venture out into (my version of) ethnic cuisines and some zany Briana creations as well.
 Gotta keep life interesting.
 Especially for those poor clerks at the grocery store when I show up with a cart load of fresh produce that they’ve never seen before. (“What’s this?”
 Rutabaga.)

 Growing Up & Hobbies

 I grew up as the oldest child in a wonderful family in Upstate South Carolina.
 (AKA the most beautiful, friendliest, best-of-both-worlds spot in, well, the whole world!)
 I always enjoyed school, especially algebra, and I’m pretty nitpicky about grammar.
 If you find mistakes anywhere on my blog (that were not used for stylistic purposes), please let me know.
 Reading has always been one of my favorite hobbies, and O. Henry and Sir Arthur Conan Doyle are some of my favorite authors!
 PS – I love getting book recommendations from my blog readers!